Commercial Software Price Index (CSPI)

 The category weights are for the specific sub-groups: application development and deployment, collaborative applications, content applications, engineering applications, Enterprise Resource Management (ERM) applications, security software storage software and system software.

 Price data from IDC are used to produce the price relatives for the index.
 The prices used are street prices and do not include taxes or shipping and handling charges.
-The street price is an estimate obtained by taking an average of the reseller cost by item.
-A unique identifier for each particular observation or software product (and version) is used to match observations from one month to the next.
+The street price is an estimate obtained by taking an average of the reseller cost by product.
+A unique identifier for each particular observation or software (and version) is used to match observations from one month to the next.
 To produce the index, price relatives are calculated for each product matched and then the geometric mean is obtained for each category.
 The category weights are then used to aggregate the series to produce a total price index for business and government.
 This method is often referred to as the 'maximum overlap' method.

 The quality of this index is maintained through the expertise of the few trained analysts assigned to it.
 They develop a thorough knowledge of the domain, which is supplemented by outside personal contacts with the data providers.
 Much time and effort is devoted to detecting and following up unusual fluctuations over time in the pricing patterns of goods and services.
 Prior to dissemination, the price indexes are analyzed and historic trends reviewed.